readytensor/rt-agentic-ai-cert-week3/README.md

 **Lesson 2 - System Prompts for Control & Safety:**

-- Craft modular system prompts that define your assistant’s behavior, boundaries, and tone.
+- Craft modular system prompts that define your assistant's behavior, boundaries, and tone.
-- Learn how to handle manipulative questions and safeguard your assistant’s instructions.
+- Learn how to handle manipulative questions and safeguard your assistant's instructions.
 - See how small changes in your system prompt dramatically improve reliability and security.

-You’ll experiment with real-world scenarios, using a publication about Variational Autoencoders (VAEs) as the test case.
+You'll experiment with real-world scenarios, using a publication about Variational Autoencoders (VAEs) as the test case.

 ## Repository Structure